rdkit/django-rdkit/docs/guc.rst

   In [45]: print(config.tanimoto_threshold)
   0.5

-As you may notice from the examples, the main difference should consist in a minor change in the naming convention.
+As you may notice from the examples, the main difference compared to the RDKit cartridge should consist in a minor change in the naming convention.
 The cartridge defines these parameters with a name starting with an ``rdkit.`` prefix.
 In naming the corresponding attributes of the ``config`` object this prefix is dropped.